 - Work Environment Group;

-- Third parties, only with the written consent of the person having undergone the health surveillance; and
+- third parties, only with the written consent of the person having undergone the health monitoring; and

-- Persons having undergone health surveillance, on termination of employment,
+- persons having undergone health monitoring, on termination of employment.

 |Printable version (PDF)|